buda-base/digitization-guidelines/README.md

 # BDRC Digitization Guidelines

 This repository contains the digitization guidelines for the BUDA project lead by BDRC.
-The docs are available on https://gitee.com/bdrc/digitization-guidelines
+The docs were moved to gitee and are now available on https://gitee.com/bdrc/digitization-guidelines

 ## Copyright